Ashleshk/Python-Program-Codes/README.md

 You can star this tutorial.
 Starring is free for you, but it tells me and other people that you like this tutorial.

+Go [here](https://github.com//python-tutorial) if you aren't here already and click the "Star" button in the top right corner.
+You will be asked to create a GitHub account if you don't already have one.